 Director Market Development, Lange Bros.
 Woodwork

 A business advocate and author, Fisher has been a speaker on behalf of the AWI on the topics of LEED, wood and carbon, and forest sustainability.
+Her experience has helped the custom woodwork firm grow business.

 Kent Gilchrist (2013)